chihaya/chihaya/README.md

 ### Customizing Chihaya

+Chihaya is designed to be extended.
 If you require more than the drivers provided out-of-the-box, you are free to create your own and then produce your own custom Chihaya binary.
 To create this binary, simply create your own main package, import your custom drivers, then call [`chihaya.Boot`] from main.

 [`chihaya.Boot`]: http://godoc.org/github.com/chihaya/chihaya